EMED Patient Care provides non-emergency patient transport services (NEPTS) to eligible patients living in Cambridgeshire, Peterborough and Royston.

 For outpatients

-• If you are unable to attend your appointment or have arranged to make your own way to and from the hospital, please contact 0300 777 5555 to cancel your transport.
+- If you need to cancel your appointment or have arranged your own transport, please call 0300 777 5555 to cancel your transport.
 Please also remember to cancel your hospital appointment.

-• Transport may sometimes be late due to unavoidable delays but every effort will be made to get you to your appointment on time.
+- Transport may sometimes be late due to unavoidable delays.
+Every effort will be made to get you to your appointment on time.

-• Please be aware you may need to share hospital transport with other patients, and therefore have to wait until those patients are also ready to go home.
+- Please be aware you may need to share hospital transport with other patients.
+You may have to wait until those patients are also ready to go home.

-• Please let outpatient clinic staff know that you are using hospital transport so they can ensure your appointment is kept to time and that you are ready for your return journey home.
+- Please let outpatient clinic staff know that you are using hospital transport.
+They can ensure your appointment is kept to time and that you are ready for your return journey home.

 For more information please visit Cambridgeshire and Peterborough - EMED Group (opens in a new tab)